 Should I take my blood pressure at home?

 Monitoring your blood pressure is an important healthy habit to get into whether you have hypertension or not.
 It becomes especially important as you age and if you have other risk factors for developing hypertension like those listed above.
 If you take your blood pressure consistently you can identify unusual changes like higher than normal values or significant swings.
 If either of these trends are identified it’s important to consult your doctor.
 Stroke and heart attack can be avoided by properly managing hypertension.
-Follow this guideline for correct blood pressure monitoring at home and record your results with our simple blood pressure tracking app.
+Follow this guidelines for correct blood pressure monitoring at home and record your results with our simple blood pressure tracking app.

 What do I do if I get a high blood pressure reading?